steelbrain/Smart-Polyfill/README.md

 ```
 Now navigate to `http://localhost:8080/polyfill.js` in a browser of your choice to see it's specific polyfills.

-#### Adding more Shims
+### Adding more Shims
-Adding more shims to Smart-Polyfill is as simple as writing a function, choose a file in Polyfills directory, create a new one if not exists already (and require it in Bin/Server.js).
+Adding more shims to Smart-Polyfill is as simple as writing a function, choose a file in Polyfills directory, create a new one if you want (and require it in Bin/Server.js).
 An example of `String.prototype.startsWith` shim
 ```js
 SmartPolyfill.register('String.prototype.startsWith', {